Skip to content

 Urinary tract disease

 Feline lower urinary tract disease (FLUTD) is a term used to describe the various conditions that can cause pain and discomfort when cats try to pass urine.
 These can include bladder stones, blockages and inflammation of the bladder (cystitis).
-Make sure your cat drinks plenty of water and feed them moist cat food to try to avoid these problems.
+Make sure your mixed breed cat drinks plenty of water and feed them moist cat food to try to avoid these problems.

 Frequently asked questions